On the Todd Class of the Permutohedral variety

 \section{Abstract}

-In the special of braid fans, we give a combinatorial formula for the Berline-Vergne's construction for an Euler-Maclaurin type formula that computes number of lattice points in polytopes.
-By showing that this formula does not always have positive values, we disprove a positivity conjecture we made previously.
-Our combinatorial formula is obtained by computing a symmetric expression for the Todd class of the permutohedral variety.
-Also as a result , we prove that the Todd class of the permutohedral variety $X_d$ is not effective for $d\geq 24$.
+In the special case of braid fans, we give a combinatorial formula for the Berline-Vergne's construction for an Euler-Maclaurin type formula that computes number of lattice points in polytopes.
+Our formula is obtained by computing a symmetric expression for the Todd class of the permutohedral variety.
+By showing that this formula does not always have positive values, we prove that the Todd class of the permutohedral variety $X_d$ is not effective for $d\geq 24$.

 Additionally, we prove that the linear coefficient in the Ehrhart polynomial of any lattice generalized permutohedron is positive.